markuz-brasil/wsk-react-di/README.md

 $ npm install --global gulp bower phantomjs
 ```

-This will install Gulp globally.
+This will install Gulp, Bower and Phantomjs globally.
 Depending on your user account, you may need to gain elevated permissions using `sudo` (i.e `sudo npm install --global gulp`).
 Next, install the local dependencies Web Starter Kit requires:

 ```sh
 $ npm install && bower install